get543/get543/README.md

-# Hi there I'm Udin & I'm a Student
+# Hi there I'm Udin & I'm Learning
-- 🌱 I'm currently working on a Discord Bot using [discordjs]
+- 🌱 I'm currently working on a project that is related to web technology.
-- 📝 I'm currently learning JavaScript
+- 📝 I'm currently learning [JavaScript], [C++], [Bash Script].
-- 🥅 2022 Goals: Create a project using [electron]
+- 🥅 2022 Goals: Create a project using [electron].
-- 😇 Fun fact: I like to take a nap
+- 😇 Fun fact: I like to take a nap.

 ### Connect with me: